bbc/psammead/packages/components/psammead-story-promo/README.md

 ## Usage

 The typical use-case of this component is as displayed below.
-A Image sits on the left side of the promo with text elements on the left.
-These text elements are typically a headline, text summary paragraph and timestamp.
+A Image sits on the left side of the promo with info elements on the right.
+These info elements are typically a headline, text summary paragraph and timestamp.
 The `Headline` and `Summary` components are provided by this package and can be imported as seen below.

 ```jsx
 import React, { Fragment } from 'react';